mithunkumarc/learning_django_rest/viewset/ReadMe.md

-provides build in crud apis
+ModelViewSet : provides build in crud apis

+ReadOnlyModelViewSet : list all records/ read only one record (list/retrieve)

 #### use router to register urls